 Rimmon offered Victoire a hand.
 She took it, and, as he escorted her outside to the gardens, she glanced over her shoulder at the huge gothic house, and caught a glimpse of a tall, dark figure in one of the top windows.
 Teddy.
 He must have been staring out the window, deep in thought.
-Maybe he was thinking about Victoire, wondering where she was and what she was doing.

 There was a fountain at the center of the garden.
 Rimmon sat down on its edge, and Victoire sat beside him.
 She looked down into the water that reflected the black sky, and thought of Teddy’s black eyes, and wondered what it all meant.